f4pga/ideas/gsoc-2022-ideas.md

 ### Difficulty

-Challenging: This project takes into consideration many different aspects of the toolchain, including the architecture generation infrastructure, synthesis and place and route.
+Hard: This project takes into consideration many different aspects of the toolchain, including the architecture generation infrastructure, synthesis and place and route.
 Moreover, the skill-set required to achieve the goal is very diverse.

 ### Further Reading